-- When used as part of standard precautions, PPE protects against potential exposure to blood and body substances. - When used as part of transmission-based precautions, PPE is used as a barrier against specific means of transmission of infectious agents. - Protective eyewear is part of standard precautions, and serves to protect the healthcare worker from body fluid exposure to the eyes from droplets generated by patient when coughing and sneezing.
+- When used as part of standard precautions, PPE protects against potential exposure to blood and body substances. - When used as part of transmission-based precautions, PPE is used as a barrier against specific means of transmission of infectious a - Protective eyewear is part of standard precautions, and serves to protect the healthcare worker from body fluid exposure to the eyes by patient when coughing and sneezing.